Eta Carinae and the Luminous Blue Variables

 {\bf Variability}~~ LBVs show significant spectroscopic and photometric variability on timescales of years (short S\,Dor phases) to decades (long S\,Dor phases, cf. van Genderen \cite{vanG01}).
 For completeness, we note that LBVs also show smaller amplitude ``micro'' variability, on shorter timescales (weeks, months), but this aspect of their variability is also a common feature of supergiants in general (see \cite{Lucy76,Lef07} and references therein).\\

 {\bf Luminosities}~~ The classical LBVs have log ($L/\lsun$) larger than 5.8 with bolometric magnitudes in the range $M_{\rm bol}$ $-$9 to $-$11.
 There is an apparent ``gap'' in their luminosities just below log ($L/\lsun$) $=$ 5.8, and a separate group of less luminous LBVs with log ($L/\lsun$) $=$ 5.4-5.6, corresponding to bolometric magnitudes in the range $M_{\rm bol}$ $\simeq -$9 \cite{Hump94}.
 We note that this separation in luminosity (see Fig.\ref{fig:hrd}) may not be real, but due to small number statistics.
 As the less luminous LBVs are below the HD limit, they have presumably been red supergiants where they may already have shed a lot of mass.
-As a result, they may not be further away from their Eddington limit than the classical LBVs.
+As a result, they may be equally close to their Eddington limit as the classical LBVs.

-One of the most important properties of LBVs is that they all appear to be close to the Eddington limit for stability against radiation pressure for their luminosities and current masses (see the subsection on stellar masses).
-The Eddington luminosity $L_{\rm e}$, is defined:
+One of the most important properties of LBVs is that they appear to be close to the Eddington limit for stability against radiation pressure for their luminosities and current masses (see the subsection on stellar masses).
+The Eddington luminosity $L_{\mathrm Edd}$ is defined: